• Skip to primary navigation

 Two vibrant red and cream colored frozen drinks with wedges of pineapple

-I take on sip, and I am instantly transported to a cabana on the beach, the sounds of the waves crashing on the shore, the smell of coconut sunblock and wild hibiscus.
+I take a sip, and I am instantly transported to a cabana on the beach, the sounds of the waves crashing on the shore, the smell of coconut sunblock, and wild hibiscus.

 Thankfully, making one isn’t difficult and only requires a handful of ingredients for you to enjoy your own tropical staycation.